SoftUni-Internal/interactive-content/EN/19-Associative-Arrays/01-Associative-Arrays.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program which keeps a map with synonyms.
+Write a program that keeps a map with synonyms.

 The **key** of the map will be the **word**.